leozhekov/Dekaron-Store-UE4/README.md

 # Dekaron-Store-UE4

 This is an Unreal Engine 4.20 project with assets from my [Dekaron-Store-3D-scene](https://github.com/leozhekov/Dekaron-Store-3D-scene) Blender project.
-It is an interactive approach to the scene.[Demo here](https://www.youtube.com/watch?v=t8DX7w0pkno)
+It is an interactive approach to the scene.
+[Demo here](https://www.youtube.com/watch?v=t8DX7w0pkno)
 Functionality implemented:
 * Pick up of weapons
 * Inspecting picked weapon